FlutterFlow/flutterflow-documentation/docs/ff-concepts/adding-customization/common-examples.md

 When building custom widgets, you often need to style parts of the widget, such as setting colors.
 Instead of using hardcoded color values, you can directly access the **FlutterFlow Theme**.
 This theme provides consistent styling across your app and reflects colors set by you or your project developer.

 To access theme colors in your custom widget, use the `FlutterFlowTheme.of(context)` method.
-This allows you to retrieve any theme color, such as the **primary color, accent color**, or **background color**, ensuring that your custom widget aligns with the app’s overall theme.
+This allows you to retrieve any theme property, such as the default `primary`, `primaryBackground`, or other custom-created colors, as well as text styles like `bodyLarge` or `bodyMedium`, ensuring that your custom widget aligns with the app’s overall theme.

 Here’s an example of how to use the primary color from FlutterFlow Theme in a custom widget: